webpack/webpack.js.org/src/content/configuration/optimization.md

 T> Please note that `sideEffects` should be in the big module's `package.json` file and doesn't mean that you need to set `sideEffects` to `false` in your own project's `package.json` which requires that big module.

-`optimization.sideEffects` depends on [`optimization.providedExports`](#optimization-providedexports) and [`optimization.usedExports`](#optimization-usedexports).
-These dependencies have a build time cost, but eliminating modules has positive impact on performance because of less code generation.
+`optimization.sideEffects` depends on [`optimization.providedExports`](#optimization-providedexports) to be enabled.
+This dependency has a build time cost, but eliminating modules has positive impact on performance because of less code generation.
 Effect of this optimization depends on your codebase, try it for possible performance wins.

 By default `optimization.sideEffects` is enabled in `production` [mode](/concepts/mode/) and disabled elsewise.